 When it comes to sustainable period products, the ‘sustainable’ aspect might not be the highest priority to many women…

-Indeed, their focus, will likely be on, well, on managing the already delicate situation, and making it that much more overall comfortable.
+Indeed, their focus, will likely be, well, on managing the already delicate situation, and making it that much more overall comfortable.

 Ok, ok, l had to – that will be the only pun.
 Probably.